 Supervision & Mentoring

-- One of the things volunteers hope to receive from their year of service is a deeper understanding of the barriers to social justice, and the ways that people work to bring them down, whether through meeting basic needs or through challenging unjust dynamics in society.
-A successful Volunteer placement is interested in mentoring by example and with supportive supervision.
+- One of the things fellows hope to receive from their year of service is a deeper understanding of the barriers to social justice, and the ways that people work to bring them down, whether through meeting basic needs or through challenging unjust dynamics in society.
+A successful placement is interested in mentoring by example and with supportive supervision.

 Applications are accepted from organizations that are current or past LVC placements and from organizations new to LVC.
 All applications are considered equally and the same criteria will be used to evaluate them all; current or past placements receive no priority in acceptance decisions.